Logo

 Petr Fiala serves as the chairman of the board of directors of the independent liberal-conservative think tank Pravy breh.

-Petr Fiala welcomed the victory of the ruling Law and Justice in the Polish parliamentary elections in October 2019, noting that ODS and PiS had been cooperating for a long time in a common European Parliament group.
+Petr Fiala welcomed the victory of the ruling Law and Justice party in the Polish parliamentary elections in October 2019, noting that ODS and PiS had been cooperating for a long time in a common European Parliament political group.

-Petr Fiala stated that he would limit the negative impacts of mining on Czech territory in the Polish Turow brown coal mine near the Czech border.
+Petr Fiala stated that he would limit the negative impacts on Czech territory of mining in the Polish Turow brown coal mine near the Czech border.

-Petr Fiala criticized Foreign Minister Tomas Petricek, Minister of Culture Lubomir Zaoralek and former Foreign Minister Karel Schwarzenberg for their joint statement on 23 May 2020 condemning the planned Israeli annexation of Jewish settlements that Israel had built in the occupied West Bank since 1967.
+Petr Fiala criticised Foreign Minister Tomas Petricek, Minister of Culture Lubomir Zaoralek and former Foreign Minister Karel Schwarzenberg for their joint statement on 23 May 2020 condemning the planned Israeli annexation of Jewish settlements that Israel had built in the occupied West Bank since 1967.

 Petr Fiala is married to biologist Jana Fialova, whom he met as a student during the Velvet Revolution.